-For a getaway any time of year, consider a stay at a resort on the beachfront of Monte Carlo.
-Monte Carlo Bay Hotel and Resort offers four-star accommodations on its own peninsula.
 This is not a budget-friendly destination if you want to be on the beach, but it is sure to be an unforgettable experience if you decide to splurge!
 To save a little, look for a hotel or bed and breakfast farther inland, and spend the day at Larvotto Beach, the public beach area that fills up quickly on warm days.
 While the waves are calm and the beach is family-friendly, just bear in mind that some French women do bare it all when sunbathing topless.

 Take a stroll along the port, reveling at the displays of wealth in the form of yachts and sailboats.
 Daydream a little as you imagine the lifestyles of the rich and famous that live in the lap of luxury.
 If you visit in late September, you can check out the Monaco Yacht Show, which features an exhibition of 500 major companies in the luxury yachting industry and a hundred super- and mega-yachts afloat in the harbor.